Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

     ```

     <a name="type"></a>
-## Retrieving Account Types
+## Retrieve account types

-To retrieve account types:
+To retrieve account types, follow these steps:

 -   Get the type information.